First Visit: September 21, 2018

 Downriver from Quebec City, the north and south shores of the St Lawrence River become more and more independent and separate.
-The separation starts with the fact that the St Lawrence quickly widens after Quebec City to become more of an inland sea than a river, and therefore the Quebec Bridge is the final bridge over it.
-While there are ferries running during all but the dead of winter, simply hopping over the river for dinner is not an option.
+The separation starts with the fact that the river dramatically widens at Quebec City to become more of an inland sea than a river, and therefore the Quebec Bridge just downriver from Quebec City is the final bridge crossing it.
+While there are numerous ferries running during all but the dead of winter, simply hopping over the river for dinner is not an option.
 The fertile farmland and rolling hills of the south shore always ensured that the south would be the more heavily populated of the two, whereas to the north, once past the ski resort and cathedral town of Ste-Anne-de-Beaupré, the hills become mountains, the land becomes rugged and infertile, and the population centres dwindle to small frontier towns eked out of the rock.

 The Centre Henry-Leonard is located in a residential neighbourhood not far from the commercial area of town, though for such a small town, nearly everything is close enough to be a reasonable distance.
 It is an orangey-brown brick building with a massive brown steel roof, free of architectural ornamentation and looking every bit the early 1970's building that it is.
 A massive sign over the front entrance reading LE DRAKKAR with the team logo adds a great deal to the building's presentation, though the sign is apparently original to the team's founding in 1997 and is made of painted wood; as a result it is starting to look tired and like it could stand to be replaced.